ms1-learner/agile-en/04_testing_and_cicd/01_testing_and_validation/README.md

 ## Description
 Use your knowledge of testing to complete the requirements below.
 - Only "Mt.
 Fuji" requirements need to be completed for this Challenge
 - "Mt.
-Kilimanjaro" and "Mt.
-Everest" are optional for completion.
-They are intended to challenge you and help you grow your skills.
-In order to complete them, these optional difficulty levels may require you to do independent research for topics not covered in this course.
+Kilimanjaro" is optional for completion.
 ​
 ## Base Requirements
 Write a function `my_assert` in C++, that accepts two arguments: